alongchamps/rack-root/docs.md

 pytest --import-mode prepend -c ./backend/tests/pytest.ini -v
 ```

 Pytest will automatically search inside the backend/tests directory for any files matching `test*` and inside those python files, any function calls starting with `test*`.
-I try to use somewhat descriptive names, such as `TestItemThatDoesntExist` or `TestItemCreate` as I'm writing these.
+I try to use somewhat descriptive names, such as `TestItemThatDoesntExist` or `TestItemCreate` for my functions.

 ## Running the app
 In order for the frontend to talk to the backend, it has to be allowed in the `main.py` app via the CORSMiddleware allowed origins functionality.
 I specify that `localhost:3000` is allowed and register that to the FastAPI app instance.